peter88213/nvhelp-en/source/character_view.rst

    .. hint::
-      If you want to open certain linked files with another application than the standard application, you can provide a *noveltree* "launcher" setting.
+      If you want to open certain linked files with another application than the standard application, you can provide a *novelibre* "launcher" setting.
-      For this, just create a text file named **launchers.ini** in the ``.noveltree.config``  directory (where all configuration files are stored).
+      For this, just create a text file named **launchers.ini** in the ``.novelibre.config``  directory (where all configuration files are stored).

-      This example shows a setting that makes *noveltree* open text files with the *Zim Desktop Wiki* application instead of the standard text
+      This example shows a setting that makes *novelibre* open text files with the *Zim Desktop Wiki* application instead of the standard text
       editor: